Chapter 1: Surviving the first 30 days

 It does not completely make you immune to a plea for help, but the good news is that you still have a soul.
-In a later Chapter we discuss When You know its time to leave the US, however, the day that you stop saying “There but for the Grace of God go I”, it might be time to book your return flight home.
+In a later Chapter we discuss New York in the Rear View Mirror, however, the day that you stop saying “There but for the Grace of God go I”, it might be time to book your return flight home.

 The Emotional Cost of NYC